 IPVanish has a custom built Mac app available to download from its website.
 There’s an easy to use visual set-up guide to help with installation, along with detailed tutorials for manual installation.

 StrongVPN focuses on speed and uncompromised privacy.
 You’ll be hard-pressed to find a VPN service with faster overall connection speeds, and the strict zero-logging policy and security protocols keep your information safe no matter what.

-The slight downside to StrongVPN is that its quest for speed means compromising on variety.
-The provider has servers in 46 cities and 24 countries, the shortest list of the VPNs featured above but a respectable enough selection to give you options when you need to circumvent geo-restricted content.
+The provider has north of 650 servers in 20+ countries, the shortest list of the VPNs featured above but a respectable enough selection to give you options when you need to circumvent geo-restricted content.